Call Us

 Get allies

 "Talk to a friend and, if possible, get them to give up alcohol at the same time as you – then support each other.
-You might take up a sport at the same time, go running or walking together.
+You might take up a sport at the same time, or go running or walking together.
 Discuss times when you might be tempted to go the pub and opt for the cinema, or binge watch Netflix.
 Have a Netflix party.
 Discuss your mutual motivations for giving up alcohol.
 A phone app, like Priory’s My Possible Self, might be useful as your supportive buddy.

 Swap lagers for lattes